-Studies now show that the community of bacteria (along with gut infections, viruses, fungi, and parasites) that occupies the ecosystem of the gut microbiome affects: inflammation, chronic disease, allergies, arthritis, skin disorders including acne, psoriasis and eczema, autism, insulin resistance, overall adiposity, dyslipidemia, gastrointestinal and digestive disorders, autoimmunity, gut-brain interactions such as mood, depression, dementia, eating disorders, obesity, cancer, and more (the list literally grows daily).
+SUMMARY: Learn the SCIENCE BEHIND FOOD, DISEASE, MICROBIOME which are behind the Microbiome Wellness Program Modules I teach.
+We begin with microbiome impact and the chronic disease epidemic, birth mode impact to microbiome, and end with summarizing how food can alter disease status including its epigenetic disease link and what a protective Westerner microbiome diet looks like based on the American Gut Data.
+For background: Studies now show that the community of bacteria (along with gut infections, viruses, fungi, and parasites) that occupies the ecosystem of the gut microbiome affects: inflammation, chronic disease, allergies, arthritis, skin disorders including acne, psoriasis and eczema, autism, insulin resistance, overall adiposity, dyslipidemia, gastrointestinal and digestive disorders, autoimmunity, gut-brain interactions such as mood, depression, dementia, eating disorders, obesity, cancer, and more (the list literally grows daily).
 This makes sense since 70 to 80 percent of our immune cells cells reside here.
 We’ve only recently learned that this virtual organ even exists due to new gene sequencing technology.
 The slew of disorders is epidemic for Western culture.
 This study, out of Dr. Rob Knight’s lab, “Diversity, stability and resilience of the human gut microbiota,” summarizes how different the Western gut microbiome is from that of non-Westerners and links to many diseases now known to have altered microbiomes.
-Matter of fact, Dr. Knight just gave a talk, October 18, 2014, that detailed what the American Gut findings to date reveal which included diet as it affects the microbiome, the synopsis of which you can catch at my post, “Optimal Microbiome Diet From American Gut Data.”
-He relayed “Eleven Factors“ that hugely alter the microbiome that you’ll want to understand.
+Dr. Knight gave a talk, October 18, 2014, that detailed what the American Gut findings to date reveal which included diet as it affects the microbiome, the synopsis of which you can catch at my post, “Optimal Microbiome Diet From American Gut Data.”
+He relayed “Eleven Factors” that hugely alter the microbiome that you’ll want to understand, and I provide those below.
 FOOD FOR THOUGHT most definitely!

 “Microbes may be the missing piece of the puzzle that makes personalized medicine work..
 [The microbiome] patterns are certainly interesting, and we are hoping that the American Gut data provides other researchers a foundation to further study the effects of diet and lifestyle on the human microbiome...
 Optimizing the microbes you have may be even more important than optimizing your lifestyle – although in many cases you may be able to optimize your microbes by optimizing your lifestyle.” –Dr. Rob Knight